ReductSelect Extension

 The columns

-array contains objects that specify the columns to select from the CSV data.
+array contains objects that specify the columns to select from the columnar data.

 Parameter | Type | Mandatory | Description |